 The MCCC itself was originally the Trenton School of Technical Science and Art, established in 1898.
 In 1901 the school changed its name to The School of Industrial Arts.
 The school grew, especially after World War II, and in 1947 it became the Trenton Junior College and School of Industrial Arts (a/k/a TJC) and became fully accredited in the early 1960s.
 1966 saw the establishment of Mercer County Community College (MCCC) which then legally merged with Trenton Junior College; a new 292-acre campus site (West Windsor) was begun in 1968 and finished/dedicated in 1972.
 The initial donation of the Cybis pieces occurred three years after that.

-I have been attempting to learn whether Marylin Chorlton was an alumna of the School of Industrial Arts (as it was at the time), or whether the studio later recruited their artists from the college during the 1960s and 1970s – but so far, no luck.
 After Marylin Chorlton died in 1977, a scholarship fund was established in her name at MCCC; however, in the mid-1980s the name of the award was changed to “the Cybis Art Award” instead.
 It is a $940 cash award to an outstanding continuing art student having a GPA of 3.0 or higher.
+(It is not known whether the award survived the demise of the Cybis studio.)

-This late 1970s/early 1980s photo shows part of the second level of the Library, where individually-framed Folio One lithographs (circled in red) hang on the walls.
+This photo shows part of the second level of the Library, where their individually-framed Folio One lithographs hang on the walls.
+It was taken in 2000 by Martin Crabtree, Reference & Literary Librarian at MCCC.

 During the mid-1980s, construction began on a new MCCC Art Gallery in the separate but adjacent Communications Building; the gallery was completed in late 1989.
 The Cybis collection cases were then moved from the Library entrance area to the second floor of the Library, at the library end of a new hallway that connects it to the Art Gallery within the Communications Building.

-At some point during the 1990s, the ‘powers that be’ at MCCC decided that the Cybis collection should not be considered part of the rotating-exhibit Art Gallery because they are part of the college’s permanent holdings.
+At some point during the 1990s, the ‘powers that be’ at MCCC decided that the Cybis collection should not be considered part of the Art Gallery, because they were part of the college’s permanent holdings rather than being a rotating exhibit.
 The Cybis pieces were removed from the hallway area, boxed up, and put into storage in a back room inside the Communications Building, which is where they have remained ever since.
+There are no plans to return the Cybis collection to public display.

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark and are used here only as reference material.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.